-(1) find that the second is they have extended and that the mean deat have I (b) find that the complaint has been established and that the respondent has behaved in a manner which is unbecoming of a judge, and impose any of the remedial steps referred to in subsection (8) on the respondent; or (c) recommend to the Committee, to recommend to the Commission that the 5 complaint should be investigated by a Tribunal.
-(5) (b) If automatic the stars referred to in subsection (2), the Chairmanne en 5 (5) (a) If, pursuant to the steps referred to in subsection (3), the Chairperson or member concerned is of the origin that a formal basis is required in order to member concerned is of the opinion that a formal hearing is required in order to determine the merits of the complaint, he or she must determine a time and a place for a formal hearing and written notice of the hearing must, within a reasonable period before the date so determined, be given to the respondent and the complainant.
-10 (b) For purposes of a formal hearing contemplated in paragraph (a)- 10 (i) the Chairperson or member concerned has all the powers of a Tribunal; and (i) the provisions of sections 24, 26, 27, 28, 29, 30, 31 and 32 are applicable with the changes required by the context. (c) Upon the conclusion of a formal hearing the Chairperson or member concerned 15 must record his or her findings of fact, including the cogency and sufficiency of the 15 evidence and the demeanour and credibility of any witness, and his or her finding as to the merits of the complaint, and- (i) dismiss the complaint; (ii) find that the complaint has been established and that the respondent has behaved 20 in a manner which is unbecoming of a judge, and impose any of the remedial steps referred to in subsection (8) on the respondent; or (iii) recommend to the Committee, to recommend to the Commission that the complaint should be investigated by a Tribunal.
-(6) The Chairperson or member concerned must in writing inform the Committee, the 25 complainant and the respondent of- (a) a dismissal contemplated in subsection $(4)(a)$ or $(5)(c)(i)$; or (b) any finding and remedial steps contemplated in subsection $(4)(b)$ or $(5)(c)(ii)$; Or 20 (c) any recommendation contemplated in subsection $4(c)$ or $(5)(c)(iii)$, and the 30 reasons therefore.
-(7) (a) A complete table is dissertial admitted with a decision to dismiss a complete time.
-(7) (a) A complainant who is dissatisfied with a decision to dismiss a complaint in terms of subsection $(A)(a) = (5)(a)(a)$ may within one month often reacting action of terms of subsection $(4)(a)$ or $(5)(c)(i)$ may, within one month after receiving notice of that decision, appeal to the Committee in writing against that decision, specifying the grounds for the appeal.
-35 (b) A respondent who is dissatisfied with any finding or remedial steps contemplated 55 in subsection (4)(b) or (5)(c)(ii) may, within one month after receiving notice of that finding and remedial steps, appeal to the Committee in writing against that finding or remedial steps or both such finding and remedial steps, specifying the grounds for the appeal.
-40 (8) Any one or a combination of the following remedial steps may be imposed in respect of a respondent: (a) Apologising to the complainant, in a manner specified. (b) A reprimand. (c) A written warning.
-45 (d) Any form of compensation. (e) Subject to subsection (9), appropriate counselling. (f) Subject to subsection (9), attendance of a specific training course. (g) Subject to subsection (9), any other appropriate corrective measure.
-(9) The state shall not be responsible for any expenditure incurred as a result of, or 50 associated with, any remedy referred to in subsection $(8)(e)$, (f) or (g) , unless such remedy was selected from a list of approved remedies or services compiled from time to time by the Minister, after consultation with the Chief Justice, and then only to the extent set out in that list.
+(ii) the provisions of sections 24, 26, 27, 28, 29, 30, 31 and 32 are applicable with the changes required by the context. (c) Upon the conclusion of a formal hearing the Chairperson or member concerned must record his or her findings of fact, including the cogency and sufficiency of the evidence and the demeanour and credibility of any witness, and his or her finding as to the merits of the complaint, and- (i) dismiss the complaint; 5 (ii) find that the complaint has been established and that the respondent has behaved in a manner which is unbecoming of a judge, and impose any of the remedial steps referred to in subsection (8) on the respondent; or 10 (iii) recommend to the Committee, to recommend to the Commission that the complaint should be investigated by a Tribunal.
+(6) The Chairperson or member concerned must in writing inform the Committee, the complainant and the respondent of- 15 (a) a dismissal contemplated in subsection $(4)(a)$ or $(5)(c)(i)$; or (b) any finding and remedial steps contemplated in subsection (4)(b) or ł (5)(c)(ii); or (c) any recommendation contemplated in subsection $4(c)$ or $(5)(c)(iii)$, and the reasons therefor.
+20 (7) (a) A complainant who is dissatisfied with a decision to dismiss a complaint in terms of subsection $(4)(a)$ or $(5)(c)(i)$ may, within one month after receiving notice of that decision, appeal to the Committee in writing 1 against that decision, specifying the grounds for the appeal. (b) A respondent who is dissatisfied with any finding or remedial steps 25 contemplated in subsection (4)(b) or (5)(c)(ii) may, within one month after receiving notice of that finding and remedial steps, appeal to the Committee in writing against that finding or remedial steps or both such finding and remedial steps, specifying the grounds for the appeal.
+(8) Any one or a combination of the following remedial steps may be 30 imposed in respect of a respondent: .,0 (a) Apologising to the complainant, in a manner specified. (b) A reprimand. (c) A written warning. (d) Any form of compensation.
+35 (e) Subject to subsection (9), appropriate counselling. (f) Subject to subsection (0) attendence of a specific training course. (f) Subject to subsection (9), attendance of a specific training course. (g) Subject to subsection (9), any other appropriate corrective measure.
+(9) The state shall not be responsible for any expenditure incurred as a l result of, or associated with, any remedy referred to in subsection $(8)(e)$, (f) 40 or (g) , unless such remedy was selected from a list of approved remedies or services compiled from time to time by the Minister, after consultation ļ. with the Chief Justice, and then only to the extent set out in that list.
+Consideration of appeal by Committee 18.
+(1) The Committee must consider an appeal referred to in section 45 15(5) or $17(7)$ at a meeting determined by the Chairperson, and the] Chairperson must inform the complainant and the respondent in writing- (a) of the time and place of the monthly and 1